Valhaimerd/AppDevPro1/README.md

     -

 Note: Will add more details later.
-I lost my txt file that contains all the details missing.
+I lost my text file, which contains all the missing data.